London Borough of Islington

-The London Borough of Islington (/ˈɪzlɪŋtən/ IZ-ling-tən) is a London borough which forms part of Inner London.
-Islington has an estimated population of 215,667.
-It was formed in 1965 under the London Government Act 1963, which simultaneously abolished the metropolitan boroughs of Islington and Finsbury.
+The London Borough of Islington (/ˈɪzlɪŋtən/ IZ-ling-tən) is a borough in North London, England.
+Forming part of Inner London, Islington has an estimated population of 215,667.
+It was formed in 1965, under the London Government Act 1963, by the amalgamation of the metropolitan boroughs of Islington and Finsbury.

 The new entity remains the second smallest borough in London and the third-smallest district in England.
 The borough contains two Westminster parliamentary constituencies; Islington North, represented by former Labour Party leader Jeremy Corbyn, and Islington South & Finsbury represented by Labour MP Emily Thornberry.
 The local authority is Islington Council.
-The borough is home to football club Arsenal, one of the premier league clubs in England and its home Emirates Stadium.
+The borough is home to football club Arsenal, one of the Premier League clubs in England, and its home Emirates Stadium.

 Etymology

 Islington was originally named by the Saxons Giseldone (1005), then Gislandune (1062).
 The name means 'Gīsla's hill' from the Old English personal name Gīsla and dun 'hill', 'down'.
 The name then later mutated to Isledon, which remained in use well into the 17th century when the modern form arose.
 In medieval times, Islington was just one of many small manors in the area, along with Bernersbury, Neweton Berewe or Hey-bury, and Canonesbury (Barnsbury, Highbury and Canonbury – names first recorded in the 13th and 14th centuries).
-"Islington" came to be applied as the name for the parish covering these villages and was the name chosen for the Metropolitan Borough of Islington on its formation in 1899.
-On the merger with Finsbury to form the modern borough, this name came to be applied to the whole borough.
+"Islington" came to be applied as the name for the parish covering these villages, which became the Metropolitan Borough of Islington in 1900.
+On the merger with Finsbury to form the modern borough, the Islington name was used for the whole borough.

+History

+The area of the modern borough had historically been part of the county of Middlesex.
+From 1856 the area was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
+In 1900 the lower tier was reorganised into metropolitan boroughs, two of which were called Islington and Finsbury, the latter covering the combined area of the parishes of Clerkenwell, St Luke and St Sepulchre, and the extra-parochial areas of Charterhouse and Glasshouse Yard.

+The modern borough was created in 1965 under the London Government Act 1963.
+It was a merger of the old Islington and Finsbury metropolitan boroughs.